-Spice is found in Florida convenience stores, online, and smoke shops all over— and with loopholes, can be sold legally.
-It might be marked as “legal and natural”, sold in packages with labels of “not for consumption” to ward off any law enforcement or legal issues.
-But many people are smoking Spice and its active ingredient is actually just a tweaked type of synthetic cannabinoid.
-Many chemicals found in Spice are listed as illegal substances from the DEA, but many Spice manufacturers tweak the chemicals and bypass these legal restrictions.
-Other common names associated with Spice are Moon Rocks, Black Mamba, and K2.
+Spice is one of the common Florida drugs found in convenience stores, online, and smoke shops all over— and with loopholes, can be sold legally.
+It might be marked as “legal and natural,” sold in packages with labels of “not for consumption” and marketed as incense to ward off any law enforcement or legal issues.
+But many people, especially teens, are smoking Spice to get high.
+Its active ingredient is actually just a tweaked type of synthetic cannabinoid.
+Many chemicals found in Spice are classified as illegal substances by the DEA, (so it may go without saying that Spice manufacturers bypass these legal restrictions).
+Other common names associated with Spice are “Moon Rocks,” “Fake Pot,” “Scooby Snax,” “Black Mamba,” and “K2.”
 Spice blends are especially dangerous because we simply don’t know all the ingredients that are present in these blends.

 Vitamin K/Special K